Working Towards a Better Tomorrow

 Mohamed Aly is the Accounting Manager at Mohammed Webb Foundation.
 With more than 11 years of experience in the field of accounting and auditing, his experience spans several lines of businesses and sectors.
 He is a Member of the American Institute of Certified Public Accountants (AICPA) and a Chartered Global Management Accountant (CGMA).

-Sunday School President
+Sunday School Principal

 SUPPORT OUR MISSION